Multiplicative structure of shifted multiplicative subgroups and its applications to Diophantine tuples: Multiplicative decompositions of shifted multiplicative subgroups

+Using a similar argument, we can prove \cref{mainthm5}: \begin{proof}[Proof of \textup{\cref{mainthm5}}] Consider the family of primes $p$ such that $p \equiv 1 \pmod d$ and $n$ is a $d$-th power modulo $p$.
+By a standard application of the Chebotarev density theorem, the density of such primes is given by $\frac{1}{[\mathbb{Q}(e^{2\pi i/d}, n^{1/d}):\mathbb{Q}]}$.
 Among the family of such primes $p$, we can repeat the same argument as in the proof of \cref{thm:almostall} to show that if $(S_d(\F_p)-n) \setminus \{0\}$ admits a non-trivial multiplicative decomposition, then $p-(d+1)$ necessarily has a divisor which is ``close to'' $\sqrt{p}$.
 We remark that it is important to assume that $n$ is a $d$-th power modulo $p$, so that we can take advantage of \cref{cor:Sidon}.
 Similar to the proof of \cref{thm:almostall}, we can show that among the family of primes $p \equiv 1 \pmod d$, the property that $p-(d+1)$ has a divisor with the desired magnitude fails to hold for almost all $p$.
 This finishes the proof of the theorem. \end{proof}

 \begin{remark} When $n$ is a fixed negative integer, one can obtain a similar result to \cref{mainthm5} following the idea of the above proof. \end{remark}

 \begin{remark} \cref{mainthm5} essentially states if $d$ is fixed, $p \equiv 1 \pmod d$ is a prime, and $\lambda \in S_d(\F_p)$, then it is very unlikely that we can decompose $(S_d(\F_p)-\lambda)\setminus \{0\}$ as the product of two subsets of $\F_p^*$ non-trivially.
 On the other hand, when $\lambda \notin S_d(\F_p)$, the above technique does not apply.
 Nevertheless, when $\lambda \notin S_d$ and we have two sets $A,B \subset \F_p^*$ such that $AB=(S_d-\lambda) \setminus \{0\}=S_d-\lambda$, \cref{thm: stepanovea} implies that